{{org_field_logo}}

 Before an outing, care staff must review the individual’s medication administration record (MAR), care plan, and risk assessment to determine if any medication is due during the time away.
 If so, an outing-specific medication plan is completed, outlining what medication is required, timing, dosage, and any storage instructions.
 A named staff member is assigned responsibility for medication management during the outing.

 Only the medication required for the outing is prepared and taken, using a secure and clearly labelled container or pouch.
 Medication is dispensed from the original packaging where safe and legal to do so.
 Labels must include the person’s name, medication name, dose, timing, and route of administration.
 Staff must never decant medication into unlabelled containers or carry multiple individuals’ medication together.
-Controlled drugs are transported in lockable containers in line with legal requirements, with additional records maintained.
+Where controlled drugs (CDs) are required during an outing, staff must follow the organisation’s Controlled Drugs procedure and current best practice guidance for adult social care.
+CDs must be kept secure at all times, access restricted, and any administration must be recorded clearly (including dose, time, and where required a running balance).
+Any discrepancy, loss, damage, or suspected diversion must be treated as an immediate safeguarding concern and medicines incident and escalated without delay in line with reporting requirements.

 All medication must be stored securely throughout the outing, away from extreme temperatures and out of reach of unauthorised individuals.
 Staff must not leave medication unattended.
 If medication must be refrigerated or stored under specific conditions, this must be considered during planning, and outings adapted accordingly.